 - ½ tsp Sugar, optional

 - 2 tbs chopped coriander

-- Roughly chop the tomatoes and onion and add them to your blender.
-Blend them up good....Add in the tinned tomatoes if using, and blend again.
+- Add the chopped tomatoes and onion to your blender with the canned tomatoes if using, and blend everything well.
 If tomatoes are out of season or you don't have any, substitute and use all tinned tomatoes and blend with the onion.